-“The most dangerous kind of waste is the waste that we do not recognize.”- Shigeo Shingo- world’s leading expert on TPS and manufacturing process.
+“The most dangerous kind of waste is the waste that we do not recognize.”- Shigeo Shingo- the world’s leading expert on TPS and the manufacturing process.

-- 5S System: The 5S systems is a workplace organization which helps in getting the “junk” out of the work area and set of procedures to keep it that way.
+- 5S System: The 5S system is a workplace organization that helps in getting the “junk” out of the work area and set procedures to keep it that way.
 5S stands for Sort, Set in order, Shine, Standardize & Sustain.

-- TPM (Total Productive Maintenance): TPM involves operators, maintenance staff and management working together to improve overall operation of any equipment.
-Operators, who first identify noisy or vibrating motors, oil or air leaks, can be trained to make simple repairs to prevent major and costly break downs.
+- TPM (Total Productive Maintenance): TPM involves operators, maintenance staff, and management working together to improve the overall operation of any equipment.
+Operators, who first identify noisy or vibrating motors, oil or air leaks, can be trained to make simple repairs to prevent major and costly breakdowns.

-- Kaizen Blitz or Rapid Improvement Process: It is an intense management programme, which results in immediate change and bottom line improvement.
+- Kaizen Blitz or Rapid Improvement Process: It is an intense management program, which results in immediate change and bottom-line improvement.
 Both management staff and workers are involved in this.

 National Monitoring and Implementing Unit (NMIU) The next higher level tier, National Monitoring and Implementing Unit (NMIU) will be responsible for facilitating implementation and monitoring of the Scheme.

 Screening and Steering Committee At the highest level, SSC will provide overall direction to the Scheme and will be headed by the Development Commissioner (MSME), with representatives of the government departments concerned and industries.